 We will begin setting prerequisites as CS 2100 (Discrete Math), CS 2420 (Algorithms & Data Structures), Math 2270 (Linear Algebra).
-And will set as a co-requisite CS 3130 (Probability and Statistics for

-Engineers) or Math 3070 (Applied Statistics 1).
-These constraints are not formally in the system, but are recommended.
+And will set as a co-requisite CS 3130 (Probability and Statistics for Engineers) or Math 3070 (Applied Statistics 1).
 Exceptions can be made for equivalent experience.